CleveritDemo/nestjs-nextjs-part-ii/README.md

-# Second Activity: Create Your Shopping Cart with NextJS
+Create Your Shopping Cart with NextJS

 - React with NextJS